AHRQ Publishing and Communications Guidelines

 Sample fonts and sizes for full process color products

-HHS and AHRQ branding logos must be placed at the bottom of the front cover.
+HHS and AHRQ branding logos must be placed at the bottom of the front cover (see below).
 The HHS/AHRQ logos must not be stretched, cropped, or modified in any way.
 The branding logo should fit proportionally with the design elements on the front cover.
 Use black or white (reversed out) for color.
-A sample is shown below.
+See sample below.

 Front cover branding logo

-AHRQ logo, publication number, and date must appear at bottom of back cover.
+AHRQ logo, publication number, date, and Web site must appear at bottom of back cover.

 All AHRQ publications being printed for distribution from the AHRQ Clearinghouse must bear an AHRQ publication number and a date.
 These items normally appear at the bottom of cover four or on the last page of fact sheets and marketing materials.
 The AHRQ logo and publication number may be flush right or left depending on the design.
 The AHRQ editor will provide publication numbers to contractors.
-A sample of a flush left back cover is shown below.
+See sample below of flush left back cover.

 Back cover logo